OptimalBits/fowl/README.md

 Fowl provides a low level API based on keypaths for describing documents and its properties following CRUD semantics.

-Fowl aims to be a low level document layer that can be used by other to provide higher level features such as schemas, models, validation, etc.
+Fowl aims to be a low level document layer that can be used by others to provide higher level features such as schemas, models, validation, etc.

 All asynchronous operations return A+ compliant promises (provided by bluebirdjs).